inesc-id/bgp/README.md

 `$ sudo python bgp.py --iface eth1`.

 Replace *eth1* with the name of your additional network interface.
-Mininet will only start if this controller is currently not in use.
-The default parameter is *eth1*.
+If no parameter is given, mininet will start without connecting an external controller.

 Then, you need to find out the corresponding name of the network interface on your **host machine** (e.g. *vnic1*).
 Set the ip address of the interface to *11.0.4.1/24* and make *11.0.4.254* the gateway for the following nets: *11.0.0.0/8*, *12.0.0.0/8*, *13.0.0.0/8*.
 On macOS, this can be done with the following commands: